William Carson Womble Family (Below)

 William Carson Womble died in 1946 at age of 72 and is buried at the Lieb Cemetery in Hutchinson County, Texas.
 Mollie continued to live in the home up until the time that she was no longer able to care for herself and was moved to a nursing home in Hartley County, Texas.

 There are lots of family stories regarding this residence, as well as the farm.
 Grandchildren of Carson and Mollie found big fun in climbing the windmill.
 On one occasion, Doris Lorene Foster, daughter of Ben and Thava Irene Womble Foster, proved to be a little clumsy, falling to the ground and breaking her leg when she was about 12.
 Family friend, Jackie Fisher Eis, adds more information to this tale, relating that she carried Lorene’s books to every class.
 She also relates that Lorene was probably the first girl to ever have a broken leg in their class and probably the whole school.
 Though it’s no fun getting a broken leg, she also says they got lots of attention.
-(Stories like this is what we’re looking for to make this an even better historical article.)
+(Stories like this are what we’re looking for to make this an even better historical article.)

 Mollie Womble died in the nursing facility on October 31, 1964.
 Afterward, their home was occupied by their daughter, Thava Irene Womble Foster, where, once again, there would be family members who could tell of fond memories of the old homestead.
 Irene died in 1998 and the home was placed within the estate.
 One of Irene’s grandsons bought the property and later sold to someone outside the family.